tjaffri/ml-dev-mac-setup/README.md

 conda env export > environment.yml
 ```

-Others can then create an environment using your saved environment.yml file by typing:
+Others can then create an environment using your saved ``environment.yml`` file by typing:

 ```bash
 conda env create -f environment.yml conda activate project-name
 ```

+If you clone a repo that contains an ``environment.yml`` file, you should run the same commadn above to create the environment for that repo locally.

 ### 4.3.
 Running
 To run a script, first ensure that the appropriate conda environment is active.
 If you see ``(base) `` as a prefix to your bash shell then you are in the base (global) environment, which should be true for all bash shells.
-If you want to use another environment, make sure you run ``conda activate project-name``.
+If you want to use another environment, for example to use some custom packages that are not installed in the base environment, make sure you run ``conda activate project-name``.

 Next, type ``python filename.py`` and the correct version of python plus all the dependencies you installed into the environment should resolve.

-### 4.4.
-Debugging
-If you want to use the built-in debugger in vscode, you will find that imported packages are not found if the built-in debugger is using the system python (not the one in your environment).
-To remedy this, you can update your ``launch.json`` to reference the pythonPath in your environment.
-You can get this path by doing ``where python`` inside your environment (make sure you use the full path, not a relative path).

-Since this will be project and machine specific you should make sure you don't commit the launch.json to git.

 # 7. Benchmark
 ``setup.sh`` does basic Tensorflow setup validation.
 In addition, you can benchmark your setup to make sure it is performing well by running: